shivansh/shivansh.github.io/_gsoc/2016-11-01-finishing-up.md

 There is a huge scope for work yet to be done in this project, and I am not stopping anywhere in the near future.
 The final goal is to make this test suite exhaustive so that it can be easy for FreeBSD developers for checking the authenticity of the network stack in a rigorous manner, and that occurrence of any misbehavior can be found out and rectified easily.
 The number of scenarios that can be added are innumerable, and the existing implemented set will be kept expanding and perfected. <br>Some of the tasks which can be listed as of now are - <br>
 <ul>
 <li> Once we are successful in adding support in <b>tcp_info()</b> for checking window size, scenarios such as sliding window protocol, zero window handling and zero window probing can be successfully tested.</li>
-<li> Adding support for urgent pointer in <i>packetdrill</i>.</li>
+<li> Adding support for urgent pointer in _packetdrill_.</li>
-<li> <i>packetdrill</i> currently supports testing only a single connection at a time.
+<li> _packetdrill_ currently supports testing only a single connection at a time.
 An attempt will be made to patch it to support multiple concurrent connections.</li>
-<li> The current remote mode available in <i>packetdrill</i> allows testing a remote host provided there is already an instance of <i>packetdrill</i> running on it.
-There is not yet support for testing a remote host that does not have <i>packetdrill</i> running.
+<li> The current remote mode available in _packetdrill_ allows testing a remote host provided there is already an instance of _packetdrill_ running on it.
+There is not yet support for testing a remote host that does not have _packetdrill_ running.
 One such approach for enabling support for this can be that instead of getting command line arguments and the script over a TCP connection, the current instance can get it directly.
 Hence, the logic for handshake with the client will be removed, the packets will be injected and the client will wait for inbound packets.</li>
 </ul>

 **Keep in touch with the latest updates in the project via the [FreeBSD-wiki](https://wiki.freebsd.org/SummerOfCode2016/TCP-IP-RegressionTestSuite/).**